khodadoustan/daily_background/README.md

-# Change your wall paper
+# Auto updates your desktop wallpaper daily
-Simple script that will change your background.
+Simple script that changes your wallpaper to bings daily image.
+Only works on ubuntu.

 ### Setup
 Add the script to your crontab.